grrr-amsterdam/s3-image-scaler/README.md

 Currently you will get back a random image with the requested dimensions.

+## Upgrade to V3

+The function uses NodeJS 18 so update your NodeJS version in the deploy workflow.

 ## Testing

 You can run the unit tests using